mehta-lab/waveorder/docs/napari-plugin-guide.md

 The illumination scheme decides which polarization states to calibrate and use.
 We recommend sticking with the *4-State (Ext, 0, 60, 120)* scheme as it requires one less illumination state than the *5-State* scheme.

 ### Run the calibration
-Once the above parameters are set, the user is ready to run the calibration and the button can be pressed.
+Once the above parameters are set, the user is ready for "Run Calibration"

 ![](https://github.com/mehta-lab/recOrder/blob/main/docs/images/run_calib.png)